-There are two possibilities for which distances are probed by GISAXS for the (non-sonicated) silver sputtered polystyrene (PPS) monolayer (Figure 14).
-For small clusters of silver particles present on the polymer nanospheres (i.e. silver caps), the distance probed by GISAXS could be that between individual silver atoms or that between the silver clusters.
-To investigate this, log graphs of the Yoneda linecuts for the plain PPS monolayer, the silver sputtered PPS monolayer and the Ag nanoparticle arrays left after sonication of the PPS layer were produced (Figure 18).
-The average distances probed for the polystyrene monolayer, Ag sputtered on the polystyrene monolayer and the Ag nanoparticle array resulting from sonicated sputtered monolayer were: $D{PPS} = 41.0nm$, $D{Ag} = 50.3nm$ and $D{Ag,nano} = 82.1nm$ (calculated with 1).
-The value of the distance probed for silver sputtered on a polymer monolayer is approximately equal to the diameter of the colloids which suggests that the distance probed is that between the silver caps present on the nanospheres.
+When the silver sputtered on the PPS monolayer is sonicated off, the broad peak decreases to lower q{y} values (Fig.13d than that of the silver sputtered PPS monolayer (Fig13a).
+This suggests the distances between object centres is larger for the Ag nanostructures left after sonication compared with the non-sonicated silver sputtered PPS monolayer.
+There are two possibilities for the distances probed for the non-sonicated silver sputtered PPS monolayer (Figure 14).
+For small clusters of gold particles present on the polymer nanospheres, the distance probed are that between gold atoms or the gold atoms form large clusters on the nanospheres and the distance probed would be that between nanosphere caps.
+To investigate this, the log graphs of the Yoneda linecuts for the plain PPS monolayer, the silver sputtered PPS monolayer and the Ag nanoparticle arrays left after sonication of the PPS layer (Figure 19).
+The average distances probed for a PPS monolayer, Ag sputtered on a PPS monolayer and an Ag nanoparticle array resulting from sonicated sputtered monolayer were $D{PPS} = 41.0nm, D{Ag} = 50.3nm\&D{Ag,nano} = 82.1nm$ (calculated with 1).
+The value of the distance probed for gold sputtered on a polymer monolayer is approximately equal to the diameter of the colloids which suggests that the distance probed is that between the gold caps present on the nanospheres.
+The average distance for the Ag on PPS layer is larger than for a pure PPS monolayer, further implying the presence of the gold caps.
+The distance between the nanoparticle arrays is much larger than that of the polystyrene nanospheres, therefore, it is implied that there is no templating effect [3].
+Sonicating off the silver capped nanospheres leaving silver nanoparticles results in an increase of particle distance.
+This could signify that unlike the nanospheres which have 6 equidistant neighbour particles, the silver nanoparticles 3 short distant neighbours and have 4 long distance neighbours.
+Therefore, the most prominent in-plane particle distance will be longer for the silver nanoparticles compared with capped polystyrene nanospheres.
 SEM images of the sonicated sample exhibit areas of silver covered polystyrene nanospheres.
 Higher resolution SEM images would be required to examine whether silver caps can be observed.